Suicide of Kurt Cobain

-On April 8, 1994, Kurt Cobain, the lead singer and guitarist of the American rock band Nirvana, was found dead at his home in Seattle, Washington.
-Forensics investigators later determined he had died three days earlier, on April 5.
-The Seattle Police Department incident report stated that Cobain was found with a shotgun across his body, had suffered a visible gunshot wound to the head, and that a suicide note had been discovered nearby.
-The Seattle Police ruled Cobain's death as a suicide.
-Following his death, conspiracy theories that Cobain was murdered were spread.
+On April 8, 1994, Kurt Cobain, the lead singer and guitarist of the American rock band Nirvana, was found dead at his home on Lake Washington Boulevard in Seattle, Washington.
+Forensic investigators and a coroner later determined that Cobain had died on April 5, three days prior to the discovery of his body.
+The Seattle Police Department incident report stated that Cobain was found with a shotgun across his body, had suffered a visible gunshot wound to the head and that a suicide note had been discovered nearby.
+Seattle police confirmed his death as a suicide.

+Following his death, conspiracy theories that Cobain was murdered were spread and reported to the FBI, partially due to an Unsolved Mysteries episode dedicated to Cobain's death.

 Background

-Kurt Cobain was the lead singer and guitarist of the American grunge rock band Nirvana, one of the most influential acts of the 1990s and one of the best-selling bands of all time.
+Kurt Cobain was the lead singer and guitarist of the American rock band Nirvana, one of the most influential acts of the 1990s and one of the best-selling bands of all time.
 Throughout most of his life, Cobain suffered from chronic bronchitis and intense pain due to an undiagnosed chronic stomach condition.
 He was also prone to alcoholism, suffered from depression, and regularly used drugs and inhalants.
-Cobain had two uncles who killed themselves using guns.
+Cobain had two uncles who died of suicide by firearm.

-On March 3, 1994, Cobain was hospitalized in Rome following an overdose of painkillers.
+On March 4, 1994, Cobain was hospitalized in Rome following an overdose of Rohypnol (Flunitrazepam) and alcohol at The Westin Excelsior Rome.
 His management agency, Gold Mountain Records, said that the overdose was accidental, and that he was suffering from influenza and fatigue.
-However, Cobain's wife, Courtney Love, later said the overdose had been a suicide attempt: "He took 50 pills.
+However, Cobain's wife, Courtney Love, later confirmed that the overdose had been a suicide attempt: "He took 50 pills.
 He probably forgot how many he took.
 But there was a definite suicidal urge, to be gobbling and gobbling and gobbling."
 Cobain's cousin Beverly, a nurse, said that the family had a history of suicide, and that Cobain had been diagnosed with attention-deficit hyperactivity disorder and bipolar disorder.

-Cobain said that his stomach pain had been so severe during Nirvana's 1991 European tour that he became suicidal, and that taking heroin was "the only thing that's saving me from shooting myself right now".
+Cobain said that his stomach pain had been so severe during Nirvana's 1991 European tour that he became suicidal, and that taking heroin was "the only thing that's saving me from shooting myself right now."
+Regarding that same 1991 European tour, Cobain noted:

 In Charles Cross's biography Heavier Than Heaven, Nirvana bassist Krist Novoselic is quoted on seeing Cobain in the days before his intervention: "He was really quiet.
 He was just estranged from all of his relationships.
 He wasn't connecting with anybody."
 Novoselic's offer to buy dinner for Cobain resulted in unintentionally driving him to score heroin: "His dealer was right there.
 He wanted to get fucked up into oblivion ...
 He wanted to die, that's what he wanted to do."
+Drummer Dave Grohl reflected that by the time they recorded "You Know You're Right", "It was not a pleasant time for the band.
+Kurt was unwell.
+Then he was well.
+Then he was unwell.
+The last year of the band was tough."